 But that can be hard.
 Especially when you see your toddler sitting in front of his food turning it into finger paint or if he goes meal to meal eating very little.

+“The best way to avoid a food battle is to offer healthy food at three meals and two snacks a day,” says Donna Hamacher, M.D., a Middle Tennessee pediatrician.
 “When the child indicates that he is done eating, let him be done.
 Young children’s appetites can vary between meals so if they do not eat much at one meal, they likely were not very hungry; they will eat more at other meals,” she adds.

 Remember, you want to develop a positive experience around meal times.
-So Hamacher says it’s even OK to let your child play with his food.

 Help Your Child Discover New Foods